unraid/docs/docs/unraid-connect/overview-and-setup.md

 ## Language localization

 Unraid Connect supports multiple languages to cater to a global user base.
-You can use the Connect interface in English, German, French, Spanish, Chinese (Simplified), Turkish, or Japanese.
+You can change your language preference through the language selector in the Connect interface.

 To change your language preference: